Safety Performance Reports

 Periodic safety performance reports

 These reports provide information on fatalities, reportable train accidents and accident precursors for the period in question.
 Graphic representations of trends are also included.
-We use the latest information available when producing safety updates, based on data available at the time of running the report and is subject to change if further information becomes known; therefore small differences between updates may occur.
+We use the latest information available when producing safety updates, based on data available at the time of running the report.
+This is subject to change if further information becomes known; therefore, small differences may occur between updates.

 Reports from earlier years are available on SPARK

-Signals Passed at Danger (SPAD) / Train Protection Warning Systems (TPWS) report
+Signals Passed at Danger and Train Protection and Warning System Report